-A Housing Needs Assessment (HNA) was also undertaken by Aecom on behalf of the Neighbourhood Plan Steering Group.
+A Housing Needs Assessment (HNA) was also undertaken by AECOM on behalf of the Neighbourhood Plan Steering Group.
 The HNA, together with the Housing Needs Survey clarified and identified the broad range of housing needs within the parish.

-The review undertaken of both the HNA and the Housing Needs Survey in 2018 concluded that, though constrained by being within the Green Belt, there is a current and projected housing need within Tatsfield for both affordable and market value housing.
+The review undertaken of both the HNA and the Housing Needs Survey in 2018 concluded that there is a current and projected housing need within Tatsfield for both affordable and market housing.